-The E. coli water quality limit of > 410 in 10% of samples collected over a thirty-day period was exceeded at Station SB2 during the September 2017 sampling event (1,000 cfu).
-Elevated bacteria levels could be the result of beaver activity or other wildlife in the area.
+The E. coli water quality limit of > 410 in 10% of samples collected over a thirty-day period was exceeded at Station SB2 in 2023 (Figure 3) Elevated bacteria levels could be the result of beaver activity or other wildlife in the area.